GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 }
 {{< /tab >}}
 {{< tab header="Ruby" >}}
-    # Follow the Google Ruby style guide and catch the most specific type of Exception, instead of a more general one.
+    # Catch the most specific type of Exception, instead of a more general one.
     begin
         # Do something
     rescue Google::Cloud::AlreadyExistsError